Dagmawi-Y/Tabby/README.md

 Meow-nage your tabs.

-AI-powered tab management that boosts your productivity instantly.
+A powerful tab management that boosts your productivity instantly.

 ## Features